Superannuation splitting

 Under Australian family law, superannuation is not automatically split.
 Instead, a formal process must be followed.
 This may involve obtaining a superannuation splitting order from the court, entering into a consent order, or using other mechanisms recognised under the Superannuation Industry (Supervision) Act 1993 (Cth).
 The rules exist to ensure both partners have a fair entitlement to the retirement savings accumulated during the relationship.

 When splitting superannuation, one member's interest in a superannuation fund is transferred to another member's account.
 This can only happen if there is a valid order or agreement in place.
-The timing and method of super splitting varies depending on your circumstances and the type of superannuation fund involved.
+The timing and method of super splitting varies depending on the circumstances and the type of superannuation fund involved.

 Key points